rusty-reebs/design-test-project/README.md

 - I used react-chartjs-2 and Chart.js to generate the chart, but I didn't spend too much time on it.

 I'd be happy to discuss more details on a call!
-Thank you for your consideration.
+Thank you for your consideration. - Russell